-A waste chemical is simply a chemical that will no longer be used and servers no more purpose in the business setting.
+A waste chemical is simply a chemical that will no longer be used and servers no more purpose in the laboratory or classroom setting.
+If the chemical by products produced in a lab or classroom experiment can be used in another lab or classroom experiment then the chemical is not considered to be a waste chemical.

-Labeling and Marking of hazardous waste chemical containers.
+Labeling and Marking of hazardous waste chemical containers

 All hazardous waste chemical containers will be labeled.
-The container label will include the chemical name in language form (example: Gasoline) and the container will be marked in permanent marker with the Accumulation Start Date (ASD).
+The container label will include the chemical name in language or chemical symbol form (example: Water or H2O) and the container will be marked in permanent marker with the Accumulation start date (ASD).
 The ASD is simply when the container started to hold hazardous waste chemicals.